Argentina's Milei to meet with IMF representatives after market turmoil

 By Jorgelina do Rosario

-LONDON, Aug 18 (Reuters) - Argentina presidential candidate Javier Milei is set to meet International Monetary Fund (IMF) representatives on Friday, just days after a shock primary election sent the cash-strapped nation's markets reeling.
+LONDON, Aug 18 (Reuters) - Argentina presidential candidate Javier Milei is set to meet International Monetary Fund (IMF) representatives on Friday, just days after a shock primary election roiled the cash-strapped nation's markets.

 Speaking in a radio interview on Thursday, Congressman Milei said he will participate in the discussions.
 He is expected to be joined by his economic advisers Carlos Rodriguez, Roque Fernandez and Dario Epstein, according to a person familiar with the discussions.

-The director of the Fund's Western Hemisphere Department Rodrigo Valdes and the mission Chief for Argentina Luis Cubeddu are set to be in the virtual meeting.
+The director of the Fund's Western Hemisphere Department Rodrigo Valdes and deputy director Luis Cubeddu are set to take part in the virtual meeting, along with the mission chief for Argentina Ashvin Ahuja and the IMF Senior resident representative in the country Ben Kelmanson.

 A spokesperson for the IMF did not immediately respond to a request for comment during early U.S. hours.